DFEC-R2D2/r2d2/docs/ideas/readme.md

 the computer (typically not a good idea), plus, no one can get hurt by a raspberry pi.

 The fuses are based on the last design.
-Not sure how much current is actually needed by the leg motors nore what the continous discharge rate of the selected batteries are.
+Not sure how much current is actually needed by the leg motors nor what the continuous discharge rate of the selected batteries are.
 All of the fuses will have to be properly sized.

 ### External Power